 A regular eye exam isn’t just for updating your glasses prescription, as it could quite literally save your eyesight.
 The highly experienced team at Ophthalmology Physicians & Surgeons, PC includes both optometrists and ophthalmologists who can spot the early signs of disease that may cause sight loss and provide state-of-the-art treatments to preserve your vision.
-If you live in the greater Philadelphia area, including Trappe, Blue Bell, Spring House, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an eye exam online or by phone today.
+If you live in the greater Philadelphia area, including Trappe, Blue Bell, North Wales, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an eye exam online or by phone today.

 There are significant benefits to be gained from attending regular eye exams.
 Your provider can see any early signs of serious conditions such as:

 In addition, they can treat common issues affecting the cornea, which provides a barrier against dirt, germs, and particles, but is prone to injury, allergies, keratitis, and dry eye.

 Your provider can also test your eyesight and prescribe corrective lenses and glasses for myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.